bnossum/midgetv/README.md

 Midgetv is non-pipelined and microcoded - it trades speed for size.
-The smallest possibly useful implementation requires around 256 SB_LUT4s and 4 EBRs (but still successfully executes all programs in the rv32i test suite in simulation).
-The largest implementation currently require around 411 SB_LUT4s, 18 EBRs and 4 SPRAMS.
+The smallest possibly useful implementation requires around 256 SB_LUT4s and 4 EBRs.
+The smallest implementation that successfully executes all programs in the rv32i test suite in simulation is x SB_LUT4s and 6 EBRs.
+Currently, the largest implementation require around 411 SB_LUT4s, 18 EBRs and 4 SPRAMS.
 Typical clock frequencies (worst case conditions):
  - ICE40HX1K: 65 MHz